InfOmics/ImaGen2019/README.md

 List of necessary software for the hands-on labs:

 - Plink 1.9: install with conda or download the source code plink1.9.zip.
-- SNPweight: download the .zip file with tar.gz and example dataset.
+- SNPweight: download the .zip file with the python code and example dataset.
 - Docker4Seq: https://github.com/kendomaniac/docker4seq.
 - Dataset necessary for Docker4Seq: http://igs.di.univr.it/Download/hg38salmon.zip, http://igs.di.univr.it/Download/Archive.zip
 - Orange3: download software from https://orange.biolab.si/ and the .zip file from this repository.